-To encourage University of Cambridge alumni to stay engaged, our design and digital teams created a magazine-style e-newsletter design that encouraged click-throughs and made university news more appealing.
+To encourage University of Cambridge alumni to stay engaged, we created a magazine-style e-newsletter that generated a high click-through rate.

 Increasingly positioning themselves as communication hubs, alumni organisations are using effective e-newsletter design to deliver tailored news, events and opportunities that ensure university students remain engaged after graduation.

 Academic institutions often face some resistance when trying to preserve student engagement after they’ve finished their education.
-With this in mind, the University of Cambridge asked Parker Design to develop a suite of e-newsletters that various departments could use to encourage alumni support.
+That’s why the University of Cambridge asked us to develop a suite of e-newsletters that various departments could use to encourage alumni support and active involvement.

-Ensuring that the newsletters were optimised for mobile devices was also a key consideration, as online communications are widely read via tablets and smartphones.
-Our recommendation to employ a mobile responsive design helped make the content more accessible, allowing current and former students to browse through articles at their leisure.
+Ensuring that the newsletters were optimised for mobile devices was key – our recommendation to employ a mobile responsive design helped make the content more accessible, allowing current and former students to really engage and feel close to their university.